 About Eve Holbrook

-Eve has been practicing yoga for 25 years.
+Eve has been practicing yoga since 1994.
 Initially drawn to it for relief from chronic back pain following a childhood horseback riding injury, she has grown to view yoga as an exploration of the nature of life and what it is to be a human being; to see ourselves truthfully, discover what is important to us, and weave that insight into the way we live our lives.

-In 2001, Eve began teaching classes for actors at theatre companies and studios in New York City.
+In 2001, Eve began teaching classes at theatre companies and acting studios in New York City.
 Since then, she completed a two-year teacher-training program at the Iyengar Institute of New York, earned a national certification from IYNAUS(Iyengar Yoga National Association of the United States) at the Junior Intermediate Two level, and founded of The Nerve of Expression, a community project offering yogato artists with multiple sclerosis.
-She now teaches at The Iyengar Institute, Yogasana Center, Samamkaya Backcare Center for Backcare and Scoliosis Collective, Yogaworks, and privately.
+She now teaches at The Iyengar Institute of Brooklyn, Samamkaya Backcare and Scoliosis Collective, The Jewish Community Center, and privately.

-Eve has worked as an actor and producer on the Broadway stage, in the film and television industry, and in regional theatres throughout America.
+Eve has worked as an actor and producer in the film and television industry, and in regional theatres throughout America.
 She studied acting at Northwestern University, The British American Drama Academy, and The Old Globe Theatre.

 Eve strives to communicate the possibility of being effortful without aggression, of embodying the depth our ourselves without strain.